 See our vision & how it has developed here https://friendsofpakati.com/2020-vision-friends-of-pakati-the-project-continues/

 I revisited Pakati in 2018, that is when I met the current Head, Mr Mugove Chifaka (see above photo).
 We discussed developments at the school, and when asked what development he would most like to see, he said ‘computers’.
 That single word – computers – is what really launched Friends of Pakati.
 The actual launch, after 3 months of preparation, was on 16th January, 2019.
-This coincided with the 30th anniversary of the day I first set foot in a classroom as a newly qualified teacher in 1989.
+This coincided with the 30th anniversary of the day I first set foot in a classroom at Pakati as a newly qualified teacher in 1989.

 This website was created, a social media presence added, email set up, and a fundraising page was developed.
 There was media interest from local press & local radio in my home town of Scunthorpe, and support from many who know me through the local football club, Scunthorpe United.